-Page 304, step 6-students may need to zoom in a decent amount to ensure that they can see the two color stops on the end.
-Also, remind students that you can also edit gradient stops applied to selected artwork in the Gradient panel.
+Page 284, steps 6-7: Students may need to zoom in a decent amount to the artwork to ensure that they can see the color stops.
+Also, remind students that you can also edit gradient stops applied to selected artwork in the Gradient panel, rather than on the art like these steps ask them to do.